• Home

 By Cathy Moran

-Can a trust protect your assets from loss?
+Can a living trust protect your assets in bankruptcy?
+Or, anywhere else?

-According to the lawyer advertising and the self-help books, everyone needs a revocable trust.
+According to the lawyer advertising and the self-help books, everyone needs a living trust.

-So, do trusts work in bankruptcy to change the rights of debtors and their creditors?
+So, do living trusts work in bankruptcy to change the rights of debtors and their creditors?

 Not so much.

-A revocable trust is also called a living trust.
+A living trust is another name for a revocable trust.
 It’s created during the lifetime of the person putting their assets in trust.

 The settlor, the person creating the trust, can unwind the trust altogether.
 Or, the settlor can extract one or more assets from the trust.
 It’s revocable.